CakeML/cakeml/how-to.md

 consist mostly of hex for machine code but also some wrapper code.
-We use the system's C compiler to build `basis_ffi.c` and to connect the CakeML generated machine code with the C code that is accessed through CakeML’s foreign function interface (FFI).
+We use the system's C compiler to build `basis_ffi.c` and to connect the CakeML generated machine code with the C code that is accessed through CakeML's foreign function interface (FFI).

 A simple but complete program
 -----------------------------